Medical Imaging Program

-An associate's degree is now the minimum required for the profession and NYSCAS's Medical Imaging Sciences program (formerly Harlem Hospital School of Radiologic Technology) offers an associate's, as well a general certificate, for those who already have a degree and would like to become certified radiologic technologists.
+An associate's degree is now the minimum required for the profession and NYSCAS's Medical Imaging program (formerly Harlem Hospital School of Radiologic Technology) is enrolling students for fall 2019 in our new associate's program.
+We continue to offer the general certificate program, for those who already have a degree and would like to become certified radiologic technologists.

 All students meeting the program's graduation requirements will be eligible to take the National Registry Examination given by the American Registry of Radiologic Technologists (ARRT).
 Upon successfully completing ARRT examination, the student will also receive a New York State license to practice radiography in the State of New York.